andrewpillar/req/docs/commands.md

 The open command takes a single argument that is the path to the file to open.
 If the file fails to open then the script is terminated.
 If the given file does not exist, then it is created.
 If the parent directories of the file do not exist, then these are created.
-The returned [File](values.md#file) will be opened for reading, writing, and appending.
+The returned [file](values.md#file) will be opened for reading, writing, and appending.

     F = open "log/request.log";

 ### read

-    read <Stream>
+    read <stream>

-The `read` command takes a single argument that is the [Stream](values.md#stream) to be read from.
-This will read the entire contents of the Stream and return it as a [string](values.md#string).
+The `read` command takes a single argument that is the [stream](values.md#stream) to be read from.
+This will read the entire contents of the stream and return it as a [string](values.md#string).
 If the given argument is an `_` identifier, then it will read the entire contents of standard input,